natecostello/van_two_point_oh/blog/2022-1-23-24v-alternator/24v-alternator.md

 ![alternator cables](alt-cable.jpeg)
 _Ancor 2/0_

-After carefully reviewing the [installation instruction](24v-alterator-installation-instructions.pdf) I reached out to an auto-mechanically inclined friend to provide help and moral support for the actual install.
+After carefully reviewing the [installation instructions](24v-alterator-installation-instructions.pdf) I reached out to an auto-mechanically inclined friend to provide help and moral support for the actual install.
 I also purchased a temporary subsrciption to Ford's online service manual to get better detail on the interference removal.
+Worth it.
 There is nothing more scary than disassembling a perfectly running new engine except doing it within a few weeks of liftoff.

 ![Byron - Legend](byron.jpeg)
 _[@albatrossprintworks](https://www.instagram.com/albatrossprintworks/?hl=en) is a legend.
 Couldn't have gotten through this without him._